-The ACLU-DC seeks a law student or recent law graduate for a full-time, two- year fellowship to begin in fall 2020.
+The ACLU-DC seeks a law student or recent law graduate for a full-time, two- year fellowship to begin in fall 2021.

-Among the matters currently on our docket are: representing Black Lives Matter- DC in challenging the failure of D.C. police to comply with a D.C. law requiring collection of comprehensive data, including on subjects’ race and ethnicity, about all police stops in D.C.; a pending lawsuit over mass arrests, excessive uses of force, and unlawful conditions of confinement imposed by D.C. police on demonstrators, journalists, and legal observers on Inauguration Day 2017; negotiating with the D.C.
-Department of Public Works to obtain a reasonable accommodation for an employee who uses medical marijuana off duty to treat a disabling medical condition; and suing the administrative arm of the federal judiciary to enjoin new rules that would prohibit more than 1,000 federal employees from expressing their views publicly about partisan candidates for office.
+Among the matters currently on our docket are: representing Black Lives Matter- DC and individual activists in challenging the attack by federal and local law enforcement on civil rights demonstrators in Lafayette Square on June 1; two lawsuits against the District of Columbia over inadequate protections for prisoner health at the D.C.
+Jail and a psychiatric hospital during the COVID-19 pandemic; a challenge to the D.C.
+Department of Public Works’ failure to provide a reasonable accommodation for an employee who uses medical marijuana off duty to treat a disabling medical condition; and defending on appeal an injunction we won against new rules implemented by the administrative arm of the federal judiciary that would prohibit more than 1,000 federal employees from expressing their views publicly about partisan candidates for office.
 To learn more about our work, visit acludc.org.

 NATURE OF FELLOWSHIP